-Students enrolled in the graduate program are expected to be part-time (at least three credits) to be considered for Title IV financial aid.
+Students in the MD Program are expected to be full-time students who take all the courses required annually for each curriculum.
 Any change in enrollment status must be immediately reported to the Financial Aid Office.
 Changes in enrollment status may affect financial aid awards.
 If a student is permitted to enroll for less than the required courses, financial aid awards may be adjusted.
 In such cases, the enrollment status used for financial aid purposes will be the same enrollment status as defined by the Registrar.